sourabhxyz/haskell-competitive-programming/segment-trees/readme.md

 ## Persistent Segment trees

-Unfortunately, I couldn't find a problem pertaining to this at atcoder.jp, so decided to explain this with the help of problem, I am familiar with from codeforces.com, viz., [Jamie and To-do List](https://codeforces.com/contest/916/problem/D).
+Unfortunately, I couldn't find a problem pertaining to this at atcoder.jp, so decided to explain this with the help of problem I am familiar with from codeforces.com, viz., [Jamie and To-do List](https://codeforces.com/contest/916/problem/D).

 In this problem we construct a [`Map`](https://hackage.haskell.org/package/containers-0.4.0.0/docs/Data-Map.html), whose keys are the given string and value is an unique integer identifier.
 Why we do this?
 Well, for this problem, for each separate day, we maintain a `Map` whose keys are this unique identifier and value is the corresponding priority.
 Had this `Map` been a map from strings to priority, it would have taken too much space (as we have too many days).